Atlassian Confluence AI roadmap assistant: A 2026 guide

 -

-Premium: At $9.73 per user, per month, you get everything in Standard plus unlimited whiteboards, 1,000 automation runs per user, and more AI credits to play with.
+Premium: At $9.73 per user, per month, you get everything in Standard plus unlimited whiteboards, 1,000 automation runs per user, and more AI credits.

 -

-Enterprise: For this, you’ll need to contact sales for a custom price.
+Enterprise: Contact sales for custom pricing.
 It includes everything in Premium plus unlimited automations and Atlassian Analytics.

-The better way: Unify all your knowledge for smarter roadmaps
+The complementary way: Unify all your knowledge for smarter roadmaps

 -